 Missed a class?
 Need help with your homework?
 Schedule consultation time with one of our teachers!
 Our German consultation for language course students is on demand, so please register in advance via an email to email@example.com.

 You love talking in class, but want to have more opportunities to do so?
-Join our new conversation session.
+Join our monthly conversation session.
 One of our teachers will be there to help you through everyday conversations with other students.
 Not a student of the Goethe-Institut?
 You can still join for $10 per session.
 Please register in advance via an email to firstname.lastname@example.org.
+Please consult our events calendar for exact dates.

 Monthly on a Tuesday night at 6:00pm